symfony/symfony-docs/best_practices/web-assets.rst

 .. include:: /assetic/_standard_edition_warning.rst.inc

-These days, you probably can't simply create static CSS and JavaScript files and include them in your template.
+These days, you probably can't create static CSS and JavaScript files and include them in your template without much effort.
 Instead, you'll probably want to combine and minify these to improve client-side performance.
 You may also want to use LESS or Sass (for example), which means you'll need some way to process these into CSS files.

 A lot of tools exist to solve these problems, including pure-frontend (non-PHP) tools like GruntJS.